RedSoftwareSystems/easy_docker_containers/README.md

 # Easy Docker Containers

-A GNOME Shell extension _(GNOME Panel applet)_ to be able to generally control your available Docker containers.
+A GNOME Shell extension _(GNOME Panel applet)_ to be able to generally control your available Docker containers, as single instances, compose instances and dev containers.

 ## Screenshot